Program customization

 Number of hours16h

-EvaluationContinuous assessment: quiz, summary and debate.
+EvaluationContinuous assessment: quiz, summary, role-playing game

-BIONIC MAN
+THE BIONIC MAN

 Details